CriMenghini/ADM/2020/Homework_2/SUBMIT.md

 * `README.md`: a Markdown file that explains the content of your repository.
 This is an [example](https://github.com/CriMenghini/Wikipedia/tree/master/Mention).
 It is important that for each file/folder you say what it contains.
 [Here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) a cheatsheet to use Markdown.

 * `main.ipynb`: a Jupyter notebook that contains all the answers to your research questions.
 The notebook must be clear, complete and tidy.
 [Here](https://github.com/dusicastepic/ADMSecondHomework/blob/master/ADM_HW2_Full.ipynb) an example of a nice notebook from last year.
+    - In general, for the sake of the tidiness of the Notebook, you are encouraged to save yout functions in external .py files that you [import](https://www.programiz.com/python-programming/modules) in the notebook.
+    - Upload on GitHub the notebook with the cells already run
+    - It might be possible that you do not see some plots.
+For this reason, we suggest you to put in the `README.md` a link that you create [here](http://nbviewer.jupyter.org/) just copying and paste the url of your notebook on GitHub.

+It __must not__ contain:
+* The datasets you used (thus you should clearly state in the readme what dataset you used, if any not in the homework description).
+That's because git allows you to push only dataset smaller of a max size.
+[Here](https://medium.com/@haydar_ai/learning-how-to-git-ignoring-files-and-folders-using-gitignore-177556afdbe3) a good Medium's post that tells you how to deal with files/directories you do not want to push on GitHub.

 ## Post Homework